lkacz/PocketLabApp/OnlineProtocolEditor/README.md

 2. Click **Load…** to import an existing `.txt` file, or **New** to start from scratch.
 3. Toggle **Auto validate** (on by default) or press **Validate now** to rerun the validator.
 4. Use **Insert Command** or the _Recognized commands_ list to drop predefined templates at the cursor.
 5. Open the **Templates** dialog to browse curated studies pulled from `templates/index.json`.
-Selecting a template previews the external `.txt` file before inserting it.
+Use the search box or tag chips to narrow the list, tap the star icons to mark favorites, and flip the **Favorites only** toggle when you want to focus on your go-to studies before inserting them.
 6. When you are ready, press **Save** (uses the browser save picker when available) or **Download** to export a copy.

 > **Tip:** The editor warns before closing the tab if you have unsaved changes.
 You can also press <kbd>Ctrl</kbd>/<kbd>Cmd</kbd> + <kbd>F</kbd> inside the table to search the validation results, or use the built-in filter box.